eclipse-tractusx/digital-product-pass/dpp-verification/README.md

 > [!NOTE]
 >
-> The Certification Processes of data are valid equally for TYPE level digital twins (Aspect Model in Type Level) or Instance digital twins (Aspect Model in Serialized Level).
-The difference relies in the configuration of the digital twin, and in which level the certification wants to be done.
+> The Certification Processes of data are valid equally for `Type` level digital twins (Aspect Model in Type Level) or `Instance` digital twins (Aspect Model in Serialized Level).
+The difference relies on the configuration of the digital twin, and in which level the certification wants to be done.
 > Is important to know that the certification **MUST** be at the same level always.
 If we talk about a Digital Twin in Type Level, then the Digital Product Pass or any aspect model will contain Type level data, as well as the verified attributes.

+## Certification Types

 ##  Attribute Certification Process
 The attribute certification is based on a plain JSON Aspect Model Payload that contains the information from a digital product pass.
 It starts with the `data provider` that creates the `digital product passport` with the available information from and storing it in the `data service`.